 Both marketplaces and ecommerce platforms have their own perks and flaws, so let's discuss those here to determine which platform is best for you.

-Marketplaces like Etsy are designed for creators who want to sell art prints and other handmade items.
+Marketplaces like Etsy are designed for creators making art prints who want to sell their work and other handmade items.
 Etsy offers a simple way for sellers to connect with shoppers via their products.

 Etsy has limitations on what sellers can do with their shops; there are minimal branding opportunities or customization options.
 You have a shop page and individual product listing pages, but there's not a lot of creative freedom for artists to showcase their skills and personality (outside of the artwork they're selling, of course).